Criminal Defense Law Firm Protecting the Legal Rights of People Charged with a White Collar Case

 Although it is common to think that crime is mostly violent, there are non-violent types of crime that people commit.

-White collar crimes in Los Angeles County may be charged by both California state and Federal government.
+White-collar crimes in Los Angeles County may be charged by both California state and Federal governments.

-However, in the past several years, California state has paid special attention to white collar crimes being committed and has come down on such crimes with great force.
+However, in the past several years, California has paid special attention to white-collar crimes and has prosecuted such crimes with great force.

-One way to resolve a criminal case in California State courts is through a diversion program, known as deferred entry of judgment, which allows get you charges dismissed with no conviction.
+One way to resolve a criminal case in California State courts is through a diversion program known as deferred entry of judgment, which allows you to get your charges dismissed without a conviction.

 White collar crimes in California can include: money laundering, ponzi schemes, counterfeiting, embezzlement, extortion, espionage, mail fraud, wire fraud, computer crimes, forgery, financial fraud, real estate fraud, false financial statement, tax evasion, RICO, insurance fraud, perjury, illegal gambling, among others.